 For these patients, absorption of a DOAC may be affected depending on several factors including site and type of surgery or disease, gastric pH and gut motility.
-Therefore, warfarin is recommended as this can be monitored and adjusted accordingly.
+For the first 4 weeks, warfarin or LMWH is preferred as this can be monitored and adjusted accordingly.
+Subsequent use of DOACs depends on whether the patient has any persistent risk factors for malabsorption such as large small bowel resections, high output stomas, biochemical evidence of malabsorption or small intestinal bacterial overgrowth.
+If used, DOAC peak levels should be checked at steady state to ensure adequate absorption.